TucsonNewbie/TucsonNewbie/README.md

 - 👋 Hi, I’m @TucsonNewbie.
 I'm a retired radio announcer and old school DIY hobbyist tinkerer.
 I'm going to guess that 99% of the people here on GitHub know far more computers and coding than I do.
 Hence, my "newbie" moniker and, yes, I happen to live in Tucson, Arizona, USA.
 My expertise is wood and metalworking
-(I learned guitar luthiery and built/repaired stringed musical instuments for a living in my early adult years) and I have a lifelong fascination with industrial designand, for lack of a better decription, how things work.
-I've also employed myself over the years as an audio engineer in the capacity of providing concert sound reinforcement and location of acoustic lmusic with ive-to-2-track audio recording techniques.
+(I learned guitar luthiery and built/repaired stringed musical instuments for a living in my early adult years) and I have a lifelong fascination with industrial design and, for lack of a better decription, how things work.
+I've also employed myself over the years as an audio engineer in the capacity of providing concert sound reinforcement and documenting acoustic music with live-to-2-track audio recording techniques.

 - 👀 I’m interested in renewable energy and climate change solutions, especially the intersection of electric vehicles (I've been driving one since 2015,) solar PV and battery technology.
 I really do think that these relatively new inventions are going to be what save humanity from a heating planet that and we have